 Note: This section is largely obsolete, as support for 32-bit application was removed in macOS 10.15 Catalina (for 64-bit multi-arch support on modern versions of macOS, see here).
-However, PyInstaller still supports building 32-bit bootloader, and 32-bit/64-bit Python installers are still available from python.org for (some) versions of Python 3.7.
+However, PyInstaller still supports building 32-bit bootloader, and 32-bit/64-bit Python installers are still available from python.org for (some) versions of Python 3.7 which PyInstaller dropped support for in v6.0.